One of our favourite things about summer in Australia, other than the beach and warm weather, of course, is the summer music scene!

 Last Words of Advice…

-If you’ve never been to a festival before, you might be wondering what to wear and what to bring along.
+If you’ve never been to any festivals in Australia before, you might be wondering what to wear and what to bring along.
 Don’t stress!

 - Grab a singlet, a pair of shorts, and as little other stuff as possible.
 Lots of girls wear bathing suit tops and guys often go shirtless